 When it comes time to complete the trade, 1inch splits your order and spreads it across several exchanges.
 However, you experience the trade as a single transaction on the user end.

-How 1inch Exchange Works
+How 1inch DEX Works

 Everyone using a DEX in 2021 has hit the same roadblock: gas fees.
 Because of increased congestion on the Ethereum network, gas costs for DEX trading have gone through the roof.